Brandon-Allshouse/CYBR353/README.md

 - `docs/description` - for documentation updates

 **Rules:**
-- ❌ DON'T: `git push origin main` unless you're 100% sure
+- DON'T: `git push origin main` unless you're 100% sure
-- ❌ DON'T: Push code that doesn't compile
+- DON'T: Push code that doesn't compile
-- ❌ DON'T: Push code you haven't tested
+- DON'T: Push code you haven't tested
+- DON'T: Ever commit your `.env` file (it has your passwords!)
-- ✅ DO: Create a branch for each task
+- DO: Create a branch for each task
-- ✅ DO: Test locally before pushing
+- DO: Test locally before pushing
-- ✅ DO: Write clear commit messages
+- DO: Write clear commit messages
-- ✅ DO: Pull from main frequently to stay updated
+- DO: Pull from main frequently to stay updated
+- DO: Keep `.env` in `.gitignore`

 ### Troubleshooting